 BLD 838 - The Clinical Context of Blood Product Management (1 Credit) - is taught during the fall semester of even years.
 Through a series of physician interviews and scientific literature reviews, the student will develop an understanding of the transfusion needs of various patient groups, including patient blood management strategies, trauma and massive transfusion, cardiac surgery, cardiac intensive care, pulmonary intensive care, bone marrow and solid organ transplants, obstetrics, neonatology, and patients with hematological disorders.

-Books can be purchased from any retailer, however, they are in stock at Collegeville Textbook Company.
-Click on the book title to be directed to Collegeville Textbook Company.
+Books can be purchased from any retailer, however, they are in stock at the Student Bookstore.

 Rodak's Hematology; Clinical Principles and Applications